+'''

 Usage: bin/kyuubi-admin refresh config [options] [<configType>]

+'''

-Config Type Description hadoopConf The hadoop conf used for proxy user verification. userDefaultsConf The user defaults configs with key in format in the form of{username}{config key} from default property file. unlimitedUsers The users without maximum connections limitation.
+Config Type Description hadoopConf The hadoop conf used for proxy user verification. userDefaultsConf The user defaults configs with key in format in the form of {username}{config key} from default property file. unlimitedUsers The users without maximum connections limitation. denyUsers The user in the deny list will be denied to connect to kyuubi server.